CRDCN/RAD_Training/README.md

-The files in the project are as follows:

-presentation.pdf - the pdf slides of the RDM for restricted data content

-presentation.rmd - the r-markdown used to create the pdf presentation slides

-Provincial outreach deck.pptx - the powerpoint slides for the provincial outreach session
+he powerpoint slides for the provincial outreach session

 Resources: